qpsolvers/free_for_all_qpbenchmark/.github/ISSUE_TEMPLATE/new_problem.md

 ### Problem

 I propose to add the following problem to the free-for-all test set.

-> [!NOTE]
-> Please suggest less than five problem.
-If your problems have parameters,
-> pick the five sets of values you find most relevant.

-### Generation script

 The problem can be generated as follows:

 <!--
     Make sure you fill out the <FIELDS>: